instana/openapi/spec/descriptions/tagInfrastructureMetrics.md

 ## Tips:

 [1] **Pagination**
-Sometimes the query you are interested in returns more than 30 items, you have to use the [find snapshots](https://instana.github.io/openapi/#operation/getSnapshots) endpoint to get a full list of Ids for your query and then use the [metrics endpoint](https://instana.github.io/openapi/#operation/getInfrastructureMetrics) with the returned snapshotids
+Sometimes the query you are interested in returns more than 30 items, you have to use the [find snapshots](https://instana.github.io/openapi/#operation/getSnapshots) endpoint to get a full list of Ids for your query and then use the [metrics endpoint](https://instana.github.io/openapi/#operation/getInfrastructureMetrics) with the returned snapshotIds

 [2] **Application filter**